enkidevs/curriculum/sql/ddl/data-types/sql-numeric-data-types-1.md

 ---
 ## Footnotes
 [1: ANSI Standard]
-Since 1970 (the year SQL was invented) improvements have been added constantly and many different SQL *flavours* arose.
-As an attempt to unify SQL across all *flavours*, the American National Standards Institute (ANSI) has created specific standards for database query languages.
+Since 1970 (the year SQL was invented) improvements have been added constantly and many different SQL *flavors* arose.
+As an attempt to unify SQL across all *flavors*, the American National Standards Institute (ANSI) has created specific standards for database query languages.